 If you have a loved one on their own this winter, be sure to check in on them with regular visits.
 As well as making sure they’re warm enough, it’s important they have regular human interaction.
 With the cold weather preventing them from getting out as much, elderly people living on their own can often feel an increased sense of loneliness and isolation.
 If you can’t always visit, you could arrange for a different family member to phone each day of the week, so they get to have a good chat with the people they love the most and you can have peace of mind that they’re happy and safe.

-For some people, Christmas can be a stressful time and making sure elderly loved ones are well looked after can be a source of worry, with everything else going on at this busy time.
+For some people, Christmas and winter can be stressful, and making sure elderly loved ones are well looked after can be a source of worry, with everything else going on at this busy time.

 Additional help in the form of respite care, can be a good option, to ensure elderly family are safe and looked after.